Calella: Museum – Municipal Archive of Calella Maria Codina Bagué

 The air shelter was built in 1937 in order to protect the civilian population from air-attacks.
 It had a capacity to shelter 3.600 people.
 It is part of the Memorial Spaces Network of Catalonia and in 2010 was restored and signposted in order to open it to the public.
-It is a cultural good of local interest by means of which it is possible to get to know one of the most important chapters in the history of Calella: the civil war.
-As of today, the shelter is a vestige which represents the fight for achieving the democratic rights and liberties in Catalonia.

 Sports

 The local football team is CF Calella.

 Film and television

 Since 2010, Calella City Council has been part of the Catalonia Film Commission, a network of filming offices throughout Catalonia created to facilitate filming in its spaces.
 With this intention, the city council has created Calella Film Office, a free public service that provides assistance to filming and audiovisual productions in the search for locations, management of permits, to make Calella a Plato City.